thuliteio/getdoks.org/content/docs/recipes/deploy.md

   noindex: false # false (default) or true
 ---

 Ready to build and deploy your Doks website?
-Follow one of our Hyas guides to different deployment services.
+Follow one of our Thulite guides to different deployment services.

-{{< link-card title="Deploy your Hyas site" description="Guides for Netlify, Vercel, GitHub Pages, and more." href="https://docs.gethyas.com/guides/deploy/" target="_blank">}}
+{{< link-card title="Deploy your Thulite site" description="Guides for Netlify, Vercel, GitHub Pages, and more." href="https://docs.thulite.io/guides/deploy/" target="_blank">}}